magladko/DTU-notes/Program Analysis/03 Dynamic Analysis.md

 Any question we can answer correctly for one trace can be turned into a _may analysis_ for the full program (that may happen, but is not guaranteed).

+## Trace abstraction and Prediction

+**Trace Prediction**: inferring information about other traces by analyzing a single trace.